 What?
 Here I describe my bet, my insurance, what I'm mad about, and what I think I'm learning.
-But noone can say I didn't explain it, I didn't share what I learned.
+Noone will be able to say I didn't explain it, I didn't share what I learned.
 So here you go.

 Why?
 It started with a lifetime of nightmares (I just thought I deserved them), and gets worse.
 Yes, I'm motivated.
 You?